openstack/tacker/doc/source/user/architecture.rst

 infra-driver to execute the actual logics for control and management of virtualised resources.

-Tacker also provides configuring and monitoring system for VNF.
-The mgmt-driver or monitor-driver can be called by `Conductor Server`.
-In Ussuri release, OpenWRT for mgmt-driver and Ping/Zabbix for monitor-driver are available.
+Tacker also provides configuring system for VNF.
+The mgmt-driver can be called by `Conductor Server`.

-..
-TODO(yoshito-ito): add ActionDriver after the implementation.

 .. note:: VIM related operations such as "Register VIM" and "Update VIM" are
           not defined in ETSI NFV-SOL.
 Users may need to use legacy Tacker.